 #14 Dare to dream together and ask about their own dreams and goals

 We can get caught up in the busyness of business, with our daily routines and distractions.
 As an entrepreneur you probably know your dreams and goals like the back of your hand.
 Have you taken some time to dream together?
 That is, talk about what you both want for the relationship.
-Sometimes we put this off because we are so focused on our stuff, or because we fear others goals will get in our way, or sometimes for fear for it not coming true.
+Sometimes we put this off because we are so focused on our stuff, or because we fear other goals will get in our way, or sometimes for fear of it not coming true.
 Shoot for the stars.
 Working together towards it can bring you closer together, even if you don’t quite get what you wished for.
 And let’s not forget that you’re independent beings.
 It can be easy to lose our identity in a relationship when working hard towards our common goals.
-Many partners put off their own dreams for the sake of others.
+Many partners put off their own dreams for the sake of ours or other people’s.
 Show your love, attention and support by carving out some space to find out more about theirs and how you can help them get there.
 So what are your couple goals?
 What dreams do they hold for themselves?

 #15 Know Yourself and Take Care of Yourself

 You owe it yourself, your lover and your relationship to know yourself well.
 To know what you want from life, to know how you tick.
 Know your strengths and your flaws.
 Know your patterns - the helpful and unhelpful ones - and own it.
-Know what you needs are and take care of them.
+Know what your needs are and take care of them.
 We all have needs.
 Don’t rely on your lover to fulfil them.
 Take good care of yourself physically, mentally, and spiritually.
 Keep growing, to help your love grow for each other.
 We’ve all heard that saying within business ‘if you’re standing still, you’re going backwards’ and the same is true of you and your relationship.
 We have an innate need for growth, some need it more than others.
 Don’t put all your eggs in one basket.
-By growing the business at the expense of yourself means you risk losing yourself, your relationship and then ultimately the business too.
+By growing the business at the expense of yourself means you risk losing yourself, your relationship and ultimately the business too.
 The best way to love you lover starts with you.
 How well do you know yourself?
 And how well do you look after yourself?

 #16 Learn How to Argue Constructively

 Arguing well is a skill.
 If you find your arguments leave you further apart instead of closer together at the end of it or in the long run, you’ve got some work to do.
 That’s not to say we need a good fight to clear the air, get it off our chest, so we can feel better about ourselves and make up for it after.
 It means having a grown up discussion about something that needs to be resolved.
-My husband and I had an argument in the car the other day..
+My husband and I had an argument in the car the other day...
 It was in front of my brother and his new wife; it isn’t often we argue and it is certainly very rare for us to argue in public.
-But I was surprised to get some nice feedback.
+But I was surprised to get some feedback.
 My brother commented that he ‘liked’ our ‘arguing style’.
 When I asked what he liked about it he said something along the lines of we both said what we wanted to say, and got our points across without being overly emotional (we were both obviously feeling frustrated, angry, guilty) but no-one lost their temper, it didn’t get personal, we were honest about what we were thinking and feeling, we both listened when the other one spoke, there was no silent treatment, and in the end we both owned our parts of the problem.
 At the end we got to what we wanted and didn’t want to happen in the future.
 Because every good argument needs a point to it.
 How well do you learn from your arguments and move on from it?

 #17 Delete the Words ‘Always’, ‘Never’, ‘Should’ From Your Vocabulary